ManaPlus/ManaPlus/README.md

 If you have feedback about a specific game that uses the ManaPlus client, be sure to contact the developers of the game instead.

+## 5. Licenses

+All code in this repository under GPL 2+ license.
+Art can be under CC-BY-SA or GPL 2+.

+Github, Bitbucked or other non free hostings may use strange TOS what may violate this licenses.
+If any of this hostings want to violate GPL or/and CC-BY-SA licenses, they not have any rights to do so.
+This hostings have rights to remove ManaPlus repositories if they want violate given licenses.

+ManaPlus main repository hosted on [Gitlab](https://gitlab.com/manaplus/manaplus/)